 Remember five years ago, when Pinot Noir was all the rage?
 And prior to that, when Shiraz from Australia logged time as America’s darling red wine?
 And even before that, when California Merlot was the big thing?
 Nowadays, the hottest wine in this country is Argentinean Malbec.
 Dense and dark, with full-bodied richness that few other grapes besides maybe Cabernet Sauvignon, warm-climate Syrah and Tempranillo can mimic, Argentine Malbec is about seven years into a golden run during which exports to the United States have grown exponentially year after year.
 Below are our ten top-rated and our top ten value Argentine Malbecs from 2009.
-Note: Full feature on Argentinian Malbec is available in our February 2010 issue.

 96 Bodega Catena Zapata 2005 Argentino (Mendoza); $123.
 One of the finest top end Malbecs on the market today.
 There’s raisin, mineral, licorice, blackberry and more.
 The mouth is both huge and shows finesse.
 And the mile-long finish of coffee, mocha and molten black fruit is awesome.
 Drink now through 2013.